chialab/dna/docs/properties.md

 The initial value of the property.

+> **Note**
-💁 If you are using class fields and decorators, probably you won't use this configuration key.
+> If you are using class fields and decorators, probably you won't use this configuration key.

 #### type